Share the page

 14h - 16h

-On the occasion of International Women's Rights Day, Expertise France is organising a conference on 17 March at the Cité Audacieuse — an iconic Parisian third place dedicated to the defence of women's rights — devoted to the fight against TFGBV, existing best practices and innovative digital solutions promoted by actors of change.
+On the occasion of International Women's Rights Day, Expertise France has organised a conference on 17 March 2026 at the Cité Audacieuse — an iconic Parisian third place dedicated to the defence of women's rights — devoted to the fight against TFGBV, existing best practices and innovative digital solutions promoted by actors of change.

 Digital technology: threat or lever for women's rights?

 Nonetheless, digital technology can also be a powerful tool in the fight against TFGBV.
-Technologies for detecting and removing abusive content, tools for reporting and documenting violence, secure platforms for supporting survivors, digital awareness campaigns, data production, strengthening the digital capacities of feminist organisations, and online advocacy for more protective legal frameworks: responsible and feminist uses of digital technology offer concrete solutions to prevent violence, protect victims and transform power relations in digital spaces.
+Technologies for detecting and removing abusive content (Disrupt for example), reporting tools and recommendations of good practices, secure platforms to support and protect survivors, digital awareness-raising campaigns, the collection of data on various forms of online violence, strengthening the digital capabilities of feminist organisations, and online advocacy for more protective legal frameworks: responsible and feminist uses of digital technology offer concrete solutions to prevent violence, protect victims and transform power relations in digital spaces.

 A hybrid conference at the Cité Audacieuse to share best practices and digital innovations

-Organised in partnership with the Fondation des Femmes at the Cité Audacieuse, a cultural hub and home to feminist associations, and moderated by Mathilde Saliou (journalist and author), this hybrid conference will bring together French and international institutional partners, as well as actors from the associative, private, public and research sectors.
-The conference will be translated live into French, English and Spanish.
+Organised in partnership with the Fondation des Femmes at the Cité Audacieuse, a cultural hub and home to feminist associations, and moderated by Mathilde Saliou (journalist and author), this hybrid conference has brought together French and international institutional partners, as well as actors from the associative, private, public and research sectors.
+The conference was translated live into French, English and Spanish.